-- (1) Current ratio: As the company's net profit before tax increased in 2020, and with the growth of project projects, construction in progress increased, related advance receipts also increased, and income tax paid decreased, making the net cash inflow of operating activities compared with the previous year A substantial increase of 140.08%; and the current liabilities of 2020 only increased by 7.56% compared with the previous year.
-Therefore, the ratio has increased substantially. - (2) Cash Flow adequacy ratio: Since the company's net cash inflow from operating activities in the last five years is not enough to cover capital expenditures, inventory increase, and cash dividends during the corresponding period, the ratio is less than 1.
-Although the net cash inflow from operating activities in 2020 has increased significantly, it is still insufficient To cover the annual capital expenditure and the increase in inventories and the distribution of cash dividends, and the gap ratio was larger than that in 2015, so the ratio declined. - (3) Cash reinvestment ratio: The amount of net cash inflow from operating activities in 2020 after deducting cash dividends has changed from negative to positive, so there are surplus funds for reinvestment. - 7.3.2 Remedy for cash deficit and liquidity insufficient: Operating profits of the company has been stable, still get full support from financial institutions and no liquidity insufficient up to the date of the report printed.
+- (1) Current ratio: Since the company's cash flow from operating activities in 2021 is a net outflow, the ratio is 0; and the main cause for the net outflow of cash flow from operating activities is the proportion of revenue in Q4 of 2021 to the annual revenue Up to 33.96%, and 56.12% of which were concentrated in December, resulting in a substantial increase in the balance of accounts receivable/bills at the end of the year; the increase in inventory is also one of the reasons. - (2) Cash Flow adequacy ratio: The ratio is less than 1 because the company's net cash inflows from operating activities in the last five years are not sufficient to cover capital expenditures, inventory increases and cash dividends in the corresponding period.
+Since the operating activities in 2021 showed a net cash outflow, the proportion dropped significantly. - (3) Cash reinvestment ratio: Zero due to net cash outflow from operating activities in 2021. - 7.3.2 Remedy for cash deficit and liquidity insufficient: Operating profits of the company has been stable, still get full support from financial institutions and no liquidity insufficient up to the date of the report printed.